 Live ND—Now supporting up to ND64 (6-stop), this unique function digitally simulates the effects of an optical neutral density filter for produce long exposure/slow shutter speed effects.

-Up until just recently (2022) other cameras did not have in-camera focus stacking
+Up until just recently (2022) other cameras did not have in-camera focus stacking and not all of the ones introducing this feature can do it handheld.

 In-Camera Focus Stacking will automatically record 3-15 images of a subject while shifting the plane of focus slightly, then composite these exposures into a single frame to exhibit an extended depth of field.